 US 60 between KY 716 (Summit Road) and KY 1012 (Boy Scout Road): This section of US 60 has a raised, traversable median and is fronted by various commercial developments.
 The "roll" curb forming the raised median causes some drivers to slow significantly before mounting the median.
 Approximately 25 percent of the crashes that occurred over the five years between 2002 and 2006 were angle crashes (involving one or more turning vehicles) and another 40 percent were rear end crashes.
-The improvement is to replace the traversable median with a non-traversable median with selective median openings and turn lanes.
+The improvement is to replace the traversable median with selective median openings and turn lanes.